Course: English Phonetics II

 Student performance assessment

-Active participation in class, elaboration of all tasks, final test and final examination.
+Active participation in class, elaboration of all tasks, final examination.

 Recommended literature